MiG98789/courselink/README.md

 # Rate My HKUST Course
-A Chrome extension to view HKUST course ratings directly on the course catalog webpage
+A Chrome extension to link HKUST course ratings with the Schedule & Quota page